-Students are should first review the list of study abroad courses that have already been pre-approved for Cal Poly GE credit (https://ge.calpoly.edu/study-abroad).
-If the course is not listed here, students are strongly encouraged to submit a GE study abroad petition before going abroad in order to determine if the course will be granted GE credit.
-For assistance with GE study abroad petitions, contact the Cal Poly International Center at email@example.com.
+Students should first review the GE Website for study abroad courses that have already been pre-approved for Cal Poly GE credit.
+If the course is not found here, students are strongly encouraged to submit a GE study abroad petition before going abroad in order to determine if the course will be granted GE credit.
+For assistance with GE study abroad petitions, contact the Cal Poly International Center at firstname.lastname@example.org.

 Transfer credit for GE courses is accepted from California institutions, as approved by the Chancellor’s Office.
-The GE Area designators at Cal Poly (e.g., GE A1, D4) may be different at other colleges or universities.
 For more information, go to How to Use Assist located on the Office of the Registrar’s website.
 Some Cal Poly programs specify particular GE courses for major or support; these courses must be met with articulated equivalencies.
 Refer to https://assist.org/ for California Community College both CSU GE lists and specific articulation agreements.